-- By separate resolutions, to elect as directors for a period of one year, expiring at the end of the Company's Annual General Meeting of 1.
-Shareholders in 2021, the following individuals: - J. Martin Carroll (a)
+- 1. By separate resolutions, to elect as directors for a period of one year, expiring at the end of the Company's Annual General Meeting of Shareholders in 2021, the following individuals: - (a) J. Martin Carroll - (d) Carlos V. Paya, M.D. (g) Mark C. Trudeau

-(b)
+- (b) Paul R. Carter

-- (d) Carlos V. Paya, M.D. - (g) Mark C. Trudeau

-- Paul R. Carter David Y. Norton - (e) JoAnn A. Reed
+- (e) JoAnn A. Reed

-(f) Angus C. Russell

-- (h) Anne C. Whitaker - (i) Kneeland C. Youngblood, M.D. - To hold an advisory non-binding vote to approve the re-appointment of Deloitte & Touche LLP as the independent auditors of the Company 2. and, by binding vote, to authorize the Audit Committee of the Board of Directors (also referred to in this Proxy Statement as the Board) to set the independent auditors' remuneration. - To hold an advisory vote to approve the Company's executive compensation.
-3. - To hold an advisory vote relating to the frequency of future advisory votes to approve the Company's executive compensation.
-4. - 5.
-To approve the Board's authority to issue shares. - To authorize the Company and/or any subsidiary of the Company to make market purchases or overseas market purchases of Company 6. shares. - To approve the change of name of the Company (Special Resolution).
-7. - 8.
+- (h) Anne C. Whitaker

+- (c) David Y. Norton - (f) Angus C. Russell - (i) Kneeland C. Youngblood, M.D. - 2.
+To hold an advisory non-binding vote to approve the re-appointment of Deloitte & Touche LLP as the independent auditors of the Company and, by binding vote, to authorize the Audit Committee of the Board of Directors (also referred to in this Proxy Statement as the Board) to set the independent auditors' remuneration. - 3.
+To hold an advisory vote to approve the Company's executive compensation. - 4.
+To hold an advisory vote relating to the frequency of future advisory votes to approve the Company's executive compensation. - 5.
+To approve the Board's authority to issue shares. - 6.
+To authorize the Company and/or any subsidiary of the Company to make market purchases or overseas market purchases of Company shares. - 7.
+To approve the change of name of the Company (Special Resolution). - 8.
 To approve the waiver of pre-emption rights (Special Resolution). - 9.
 To authorize the price range at which the Company can re-allot shares that it holds as treasury shares (Special Resolution). - 10.
 To act on such other business as may properly come before the meeting or any adjournment thereof.